lamini-ai/lamini-ai.github.io/docs/index.md

 === "Python Library"

-    In order to do this in Python, you have to drop a to lower-level.
-The [`Lamini` class](lamini_python_class/__init__.md) is the base class for all runners, including the `LlamaV2Runner`. `Lamini` wraps our [REST API endpoint](rest_api/completions.md).

-    `Lamini` expects an input, either a string or list of strings, and an optional return dictionary for the output type.
+    You can provie an optional return dictionary for the output type.
 You can return multiple values, e.g. an int and a string here.

     ```python hl_lines="6"
-    from lamini import Lamini
+    from lamini import LlamaV2Runner

-    llm = Lamini(model_name="meta-llama/Llama-2-7b-chat-hf")
+    llm = LlamaV2Runner()
-    llm.generate(
+    llm(
         "How old are you?",
         output_type={"age": "int", "units": "str"}
     )